mdschneider/JIF/README.md

   cd jif
   python galsim_galaxy.py
   ```
-  This will make the file `test_image_data.h5` in TestData
+  This will make the file `test_image_data.h5` in data/TestData
 3. Run the roaster on this data:

   ```
-  python Roaster.py ../TestData/test_image_data.h5
+  python Roaster.py ../data/TestData/test_image_data.h5
   ```
   This will create an hdf5 results file `../output/roasting/roaster_out.h5`.
-4. Inspect the data with `RoasterInspector`
+4. Inspect the data with `RoasterInspector`.

   ```
   python RoasterInspector.py ../output/roasting/roaster_out.h5
   ```
+  This will print summary statistics and make some plots.